Innodroid/innodroid.github.io/_posts/2016-03-13-auth-with-docker-aspnet-core.md

     warn: Microsoft.AspNet.Authentication.Cookies.CookieAuthenticationMiddleware[0]
           Unprotect ticket failed

-It turns out that ASP.NET cookie authentication has to to store the cookie data server-side somewhere.
+It turns out that ASP.NET cookie authentication has to store the cookie data server-side somewhere.
 When running in a docker container, that local storage was being lost and re-created every time the container was run from the image.

 So after the container is re-run from the image, the cookie sent by the client is not recognized.
 That causes the error above.